 What You’ll Learn

-• What hard water spots on glassware are actually made of
+• Why hard water leaves white spots and cloudy residue on glassware

-• The difference between mineral spots and soap film
+• How to tell the difference between mineral deposits and soap film

-• Why hard water makes spotting more noticeable
+• Why dishwashers and air drying make spotting more noticeable

-• When glassware spots are cosmetic versus a real concern
+• When hard water spots are simply cosmetic versus a sign of another issue

 What Causes Spots on Glassware